dandmcqueen/Module_4_Challenge/README.md

 ## Installation Guide

-Labraries can be imported as follows
+Libraries can be imported as follows
 ```
 import pandas as pd